-In response to negative comments from fans/haters about his new relationship with Ariana Grande, SNL cast member Pete Davidson took to Instagram stories Thursday night to talk about the myths and stigma around dating when you've been diagnosed with borderline personality disorder, as he has.
+In response to negative comments from fans/haters about his new relationship with pop star Ariana Grande, Saturday Night Live cast member Pete Davidson took to Instagram stories Thursday night to talk about the myths and stigma around dating when you've been diagnosed with borderline personality disorder (BPD), as he has.

-In a screenshot from the Notes app, Davidson began, "Normally I wouldn't comment on something like this cause fuck you.
+In a screenshot from his personal Notes app, Davidson began, "Normally I wouldn't comment on something like this cause fuck you.
 But I been hearing a lot of 'people with bpd can't be in relationships' talk.
 I just wanna let you know that's not true."

 He continued, "Just because someone has a mental illness does not mean they can't be happy and in a relationship.
 It also doesn't mean that person makes the relationship toxic.
 Everybody is different and there are a lot of treatments for mental illnesses and I have done/am doing all of them…I just think it's fucked up to stigmatize people as crazy and say that they are unable to do stuff that anyone can do."